spotinst/help/src/docs/eco/tutorials/manage-workflows.md

 The billing rules available in the user interface are sufficient to capture most use cases.
 However, the Spot system is flexible enough to create numerous custom workflows.
 If you require a billing rule or a workflow sequence that cannot be created through the UI, contact the Support team and Spot will work with you to create a custom workflow.
 The rules available in the UI are described below.

 ### Create workflow with no billing rules
-You may create a workflow without billing rules so that you may run reports on raw data.
-The advantage to this choice is it gets you to cost and savings data much quicker.
-See the article titled "View Workflow Details."
+You can create a workflow without billing rules to run reports on raw data.
+The advantage to this choice is that it provides you with the cost and savings data quicker.
+See the article titled "[View Workflow Details](eco/tutorials/view-workflow-details)".

 ### Replace RI Discounts with Public OD Price: